Lawmakers to reintroduce Protection from Abusive Passengers Act

 The reintroduction comes after a series of incidents on planes, including when a Massachusetts man allegedly tried to open an emergency exit door on a flight heading to Boston and then tried to stab an attendant with a metal spoon.

-Flight attendants who are trained in de-escalation and safety techniques will also share their experiences of being assaulted while on the job at the 11:15 a.m. event.
+Flight attendants who are trained in de-escalation and safety techniques shared their experiences of being assaulted while on the job.

 Despite the mask mandate on planes ending in April of last year, the Federal Aviation Administration investigated 831 unruly-passenger incidents in 2022, which is up from 146 just four years ago.